College Advice Team

 - Can I look around the college?

 Our college open events are an excellent opportunity to explore the college campus.
 All of our college sites are open for our open events, allowing you to familiarize yourself with the college, and all of our teaching staff will be on hand to speak to you about their subjects.
-We also run guided tours of our college sites at our Expo event in April.
+We also run guided tours of our college sites at our Showcase event in April.
 If you are unable to attend our college open events then our College Advice Team are also able to offer individual tours of our college campus, subject to availability.

 - What can my courses lead to?